jeffreyiacono/multisert/README.md

 buffer.write!
 ```

-We start by creating a new Multisert instance, providing the database
-connection, database and table, and fields as attributes.
-Next, as we get the
-results from `some_magical_calculation`, we shovel each into the Multisert
-instance.
-As we iterate through, the Multisert instance will build up the
+As we iterate through, the Multisert instance will build up the records and
-records and then write itself to the specified database table when it hits an
+then write itself to the specified database table when it hits an internal
-internal count (default is 10_000, but can be set via the `max_buffer_count`
+count (default is 10_000 entries, but this can be adjusted via the
-attribute).
-One last thing to note is the `buffer.write!` at the end of the
+`max_buffer_count` attribute).
+The `buffer.write!` at the end ensures that
-script.
-This ensures that any pending entries are written to the database table
+any pending entries are written to the database table that were not
-that were not automatically taken care of by the auto-write that will kick in
+automatically taken care of by the auto-write that will kick in during the
-during the iteration.
+iteration.

 ## Insert Strategies